-Companies around the world handed out a collective $354.2 billion in the third quarter of 2018, according to Janus Henderson’s Global Dividend Index.
+Companies around the world handed out a collective $263.3 billion in the first three months of 2019, marking a new first quarter record, according to Janus Henderson’s Global Dividend Index.

-That puts headline growth for global dividend payments at 5.1% compared to the same quarter last year.
+Defying concerns over a slowing global economy, headline growth for global dividend payments stood at 7.8% compared to the same quarter last year.

 Which companies paid the most in dividends?

 The top 10 companies contributed 17% of all global dividends, the same proportion since 2016, totalling $45.18. billion.